 “Thank you, Curt.
 You are a wonderful young man and I’m glad you’re living here with us.”

 Once all the mushy stuff was over I went back to the kitchen and finally got back to work and started on my Algebra 2 workbook.
 I looked at the class calendar then counted up the problems I had to solve.
 There were about ninety of them.
 I took a deep breath and got to work on them.

 I walked to the refrigerator and got a root beer, opened it, and returned to the kitchen table and opened my textbook, Algebra 2: Concepts, Skills and Problem Solving, California Edition.
 It had 873 pages — I’d checked the last page in the book — and that sucker weighed over five pounds.
-Man, when are they going to have our textbooks on a Kindle or maybe even better our laptops?
+Man, when are they going to have our textbooks on a Kindle?
 That’s something I’d love, and the school district would probably love it too because they’d save a ton of money.

 I looked up.
 Tom was standing next to me in shorts and a T that read:

 I did a double-take then busted up laughing.
 “You gotta be kidding.
 Your mother let you buy this?”

 “She hasn’t seen it.”